 Unfortunately, children who are abandoned are prone to an increased risk of a weakened immune system.
 Thus the orphanage is serving a higher number of children with physical and mental illnesses.
 Each day the sisters manifest untold deeds of extraordinary acts of mercy in caring for these sick and abandoned children.
 It is that type of ministry that Cross Catholic Outreach seeks to support as we promote the works of mercy.
 The work of the St. Vincent de Paul Orphanage reflects the very “Culture of Mercy” that Pope Francis has called us to embrace.
 As we continue to witness Christ’s love through the works of mercy and the New Evangelization, the St. Vincent de Paul Orphanage stands out as a shining example of what transformative Christian love can do in the world.
 As St. Vincent de Paul wrote, “Let us allow God to act; he brings things to completion when we least expect it.”

-Tags: Daughters of Charity, Ecuador
+Daughters of Charity Province of Ecuador